 Despite these risks, Mount Baker is an excellent first volcano for those learning to climb on snow and ice.
 When weather and glacial conditions are right, the ascents can be straightforward and relatively non-technical.
 Ice fills the summit crater, creating a broad, rounded summit that allows beginners to relax and enjoy the views.

 The Coleman/Deming route is the most popular.
 The North Ridge is more difficult.
-The Easton route is the easiest, but can be unpleasant because it lies in the Mount Baker Recreational Area (where snow-mobile access is legal).
+The Easton route is the easiest, but can be less pleasant because it lies in the Mount Baker Recreational Area (where snow-mobile access is legal).
 The other routes fall within the (motorless) Mount Baker Wilderness.

-From Bellingham, take State Highway 542 east from I-5 to its end at the trailhead.
+Ptarmigan Ridge Approach: From Bellingham, take State Highway 542 east from I-5 to its end at the trail head.
 Take the trail 5 miles to Camp Kiser.
 This approach is for the Park Glacier route, the Cockscomb, and the Roosevelt Headwall.

 Camping on the mountain is free (once you have the regional pass), but to learn about pay campsites in the park check with the Mount Baker Ranger District.
 If you climbing north side routes, a comfortable base camp (open mainly on weekends) is the Mount Baker Lodge run by the Mountaineers.